anazarkin1/pubcal/deliverables/iteration-01.plan.md

 #### Events

-  * Meeting 1
+  ##### Meeting 1
-  * Time and Location:
+  * Time and Location: 3pm, October 7
+  * Format: in person
+  * Purpose: Finish the product document, start working towards the iteration-1 plan

+  ##### Meeting 2
+    * Time and location: 2pm, October 9
-  * Format:
+    * Format: in person
-  * Purpose:
+    * Purpose: Finalize all the features for the app

 #### Artifacts

 Please describe the artifacts that you will produce in order to organize and keep track of your team's progress.
 For example:
- * To-do lists, burndown chart, schedule, etc.
- * If you include charts/diagrams, make sure to explain what they represent.
- * If you're maintaining a to-do list, make sure to mention which tool you're using, how you are prioritizing items and how items get assigned to team members.
+*For to-do list we are going to use Github Projects (similar to Trello), for inner-team discussion we Slack.
+*No charts/artifacts are planned so far

 ## Product